 This is the oldest marathon in the world so there is a great deal of history.
 That being said, it is also one of the hardest to qualify for.

 In 2011, there were more than 1,000 media members from around the world invited to the race to cover the Boston Marathon.

-It is one of the world marathon major marathons holding a prize purse of $150,000 for the winner with the top 15 winning cash prizes.
+Boston is one of the world marathon majors with a prize purse of $150,000 for the winner with the top 15 winning cash prizes.

 There are so many runners who want to know what is the best way in how to qualify for the Boston Marathon.
 The best way to find out what time you need to run is to visit the Boston Marathon website.

 It is one of the few great marathons in the world where you have to earn a certain time in order to compete.
 What is the best way to prepare?
-You need to train at the pace at which you want to race at.
+You need to train well below your goal marathon race pace.

 Standards are now nearly 6 minutes faster per age group than they were.
 All the more reason to motivate you to get to the starting line in Hopkington.

 The current standards for qualifying for the Boston marathon are as follows with male and female times listed:CHECK OUT OUR RUNNING COURSES